time-link/timelink-docs/docs/Introduction/Timelink_with_VSCode.md

+# Timelink and `VSCode`

 `Timelink` integrates well with [Microsoft VSCode](https://code.visualstudio.com).

 You can use VSCode to edit Kleio source files, and analise data with [Jupyter Notebooks](https://jupyter.org), all from within VSCode.
+For the you need to install the `timelink` VSCode extension.

+- [ ] Provide link and instructions
 ## Steps
 1. Install VSCode.
 	1. install time-link vscode extension